GSS-Cogs/csvw-example/README.md

 The DSD (Data Structure Definition) is probably the most confusing looking part of the csvw - but - also probably the simplest to do, consisting as it does of simple repeating patterns.

-As such it's a relatively simple thing to automate as (other than explicitly stating a few things a human could just infer from the earlier example) we're only actually adding a small amount of additional information.
+As such, other than explicitly stating a few things a human could just infer from the earlier example, we're only actually adding a small amount of additional information.

-There are effectively three types of component that make up your linked data cube (`Dimension`, `Measure`, `Attribute`), so our main goal is to differentiate which of those the columns of our csv actually are.
+There are effectively three types of component that make up your linked data cube (`Dimension`, `Measure`, `Attribute`), so our main goal is to differentiate which of those components each column of our csv actually represents.

+For more information on the differences between these three component types, please see [https://www.w3.org/TR/vocab-data-cube/#cubes-model](https://www.w3.org/TR/vocab-data-cube/#cubes-model).

-Lets's look an example `Dimension` component as it appears in the dsd:
+First, lets's look an example `Dimension` component as it appears in the dsd:

 ```json
 {